Siddharth2Bansal/BTP/code/known issues:.md

 ~~transfer of pseudo shares to combiner~~
 ~~need to set up debugger~~
-pseudo share verification by combiner lagrange interpolation somehow not giving correct answers, ~~need to test with dry runs~~ need to check the function "f" for zero values
+pseudo share verification by combiner
+~~lagrange interpolation somehow not giving correct answers, need to test with dry runs need to check the function "f" for zero values~~
+Security analysis
+separation of code into the different entities socket programming and separating code into different classes